The automotive industry is going electric. Every major automaker is actively developing or already selling electric vehicles (EVs).

 There are many different ways to invest in EV battery stocks.
 You can buy manufacturers, suppliers, auto companies, battery pack component producers, or companies that integrate multiple aspects of those businesses.

-But a successful investment in an EV battery stock will find a company with solid financial footing, unique competitive advantages, and a long runway for growth.
+But a successful investment in an EV battery stock will find a company with a solid financial footing, unique competitive advantages, and a long runway for growth.
 If you can buy a company with those three characteristics at a fair price, you're very likely to make a successful investment.

 How to invest in EV battery stocks